nbanks062523/data-engineering-101NB/week_1/ep3/README.md

 ### Forking and Cloning
 Later in this course, you'll see how to fork the remote Data Engineering Bootcamp repo, so you had your own remote copy of it.
 This allows you to make changes on your copy of a repository, without effecting the shared remote copy.
-You can also create a local repo from a remote by cloning it.
+You can also create a local repo (repository) from a remote repository by cloning it.
 A forked repository is a completely independent copy, while a cloned one is sychronized with the remote.

 ### Pushing and Pulling
 Push changes from local -> remote.
 Pull changes remote -> local.